 the Swordfish stayed in service, and all Fleet Air Arm squadrons except one would have their Albacores replaced by the Fairey Barracuda with the Grumman Avenger equipping the other

 squadron.
-Although some of the Albacores would be sent to No. 415 Squadron of the Royal Canadian Air Force who used the aircraft on D-Day for operations in the English Channel.
+Although some of the Albacores would be sent to No. 415 Squadron, Royal Canadian Air Force who used the aircraft on D-Day for operations in the English Channel.
 The Royal

-with Nos.
-415 and 119 Squadron before being replaced, ironically, by the Fairey Swordfish.
+with No. 415 Squadron, RCAF and No. 119 Squadron before being replaced, ironically, by the Fairey Swordfish.

 In production for four years 800 Fairey Albacores were produced.